Household income in the United States: Aggregate income distribution

-Household income and demographics
+Demography

 Racial and ethnic groups

-White Americans made up roughly 75.1% of all people in 2000, 87.93% of all households in the top 5% were headed by a person who identified as being White alone.
-Only 4.75% of all household in the top 5% were headed by someone who identified as Hispanic or Latino of any race, versus 12.5% of persons identifying themselves as Hispanic or Latino in the general population.
+Americans who identified as White alone, headed up roughly 77.79% of all households in 2021, but those same households comprised 81.43% of households in the top 5% of household income.
+Conversely, Americans who identified as Black alone headed up only 5.33% of households in the top 5%, whereas such households made up 13.49% of all households.

-Overall, 86.01% of all households in the top two quintiles with upper-middle range incomes of over $55,332 were headed by someone identifying as White alone, while 7.21% were being headed by someone who identified as Hispanic and 7.37% by someone who identified as African American or Black.
-Overall, households headed by Hispanics and African Americans were underrepresented in the top two quintiles and overrepresented in the bottom two quintiles.
+Overall, households headed by Hispanic and Black Americans were underrepresented in the top two quintiles and overrepresented in the bottom two quintiles.
 Households headed by people who identified as being Asian alone were also overrepresented among the top two quintiles.
 In the top five percent the percentage of Asians was nearly twice as high as the percentage of Asians among the general population.
-Whites were relatively even distributed throughout the quintiles only being underrepresented in the lowest quintile and slightly overrepresented in the top quintile and the top five percent.
+White households are underrepresented in the lowest quintile and slightly overrepresented in the top two quintiles and the top five percent.

-In terms of race in 2004(!) data, Asian-American households had the highest median household income of $57,518, European-American households ranked second with $48,977, Hispanic or Latino households ranked third with $34,241.
-African-American or Black households had the lowest median household income of all races with $30,134.
+In terms of race in 2020 data, Asian-American households had the highest median household income of $94,903, White households ranked second with $74,912, Hispanic or Latino households ranked third with $55,321.
+African-American or Black households had the lowest median household income of all races with $45,870.

-Note: This data is roughly 20 years old.
-Use with care.